dmalawey/blog/home.md

 # April 2025

+## 05.21 Tarriff Fuss

+This year is a transformation of realities for almost every aspect of my career, at every angle and in each stage along the timeline.
+It almost feels like my whole reality has been a lie - this is the reality of what it's like to be in the engineering and manufacturing sectors in America.

+Childhood: I heard the stories of engineers, scientists, and businessmen who were inventors, working in labs and surrounded by gadgets & fusing physics and mathematics into real machines to animate physical outcomes, and it was the most exciting future I could hope for.
+I didn't know my strengths at age 8 except that I am a creative person - I loved to build things, concoct soups of clay mud & acorns, erect forts with tunnels - and then I saw edison photographhed in a laboratory full of cables & fuses & drawing boards - I had no doubt I would love to be like Edison or Henry Ford or Howard Hughes.
+This naturally pointed me towards engineering which might have the closest match to the life of an inventor.

+Adulthood: I entered the engineering and manufacturing world and I began to pick apart fantasy from reality and redefined what it means to be a good engineer.
+Patience came in while exciting novelties were pushed out.
+I worked at Toyota and for every design engineer we had 25 manufacturing engineers.
+For every manufacturing engineer we had 25 assembly workers, for every assembly worker several staff in planning, logistics, housekeeping, and maintenance.
+The design engineers do 95% effort on repeatability and 5% innovation at best, and at least 10 years of experience in standardization & assimilation before any toes are dipped into innovation.
+This is the best of the best among engineering companies and this is the truth of what makes good designs.
+It's polar opposite to the chaotic imagery of the designer/engineer/builder/maintainer master innovator in a room full of every material whose trying out new things every day.
+It took me several years to accept that most innovation is just a disruption to quality and most new things to be tried are just a practice of ignoring 100 years of good standards & wisdom.
+The Henry Fords & Howard Hughes was a lifestyle of the past when the whole engineering space was untapped - a full barrell of frothing ideas to test out & still make money.

+New Adulthood:  This is the story I need to tell now.
+This begins in 2020 after departing from the West and entering Asia where the economy was actually scaling up into the developed range and "new" was a reality actively being embraced by society.
+_(writing paused here to complete when I find more time!)_

 ## 05.19 He's Religious

 _A memo to share with a couple of my loved ones, to address a recurring topic._